Using a PowerShell Script to Add a Printer Driver by IP

 Published by Nyau Wai Hoe - Updated on

-PowerShell is a handy tool that comes with Microsoft Windows.
-It lets system administrators and power users automate boring tasks.
+PowerShell lets system administrators and power users automate boring tasks.
 In this guide, we’ll show you how to use a PowerShell script to add a TCP/IP printer to a computer running Windows 11 or 10.

-We’ll use a general printer driver in our examples, but you should swap it out with the right driver for your printer.
+We’ll use a general printer driver in our examples, but you should replace it with the right driver for your printer.
 This script needs the INF file for the driver.
 INF files have the info that Windows uses to set up hardware.
-We’ll cover how to find and get this file from the printer driver executable.
+We’ll also cover how to find and get this file from the printer driver executable.

 Using a PowerShell Script to Add a Printer Driver by IP

-Note: This script works on Windows 8 and newer versions, as the “add-printer” cmdlets don’t work on Windows 7.
+Note: This script only works on Windows 8 and newer versions, because the “add-printer” cmdlets don’t work on Windows 7.

 Also see: How to reinstall printer driver on Windows 11